queryluke/masseffect-5e-data/text/en/bestiary/collector-general.md

     - name: Powercasting
       text: >-
         The collector general is a 12th-level powercaster.
-Its powercasting ability is Charisma (power save DC 16, +8 to hit with powers).
+Its powercasting ability is Wisdom (power save DC 16, +8 to hit with powers).
 The collector general has the following powers:
       id: powercasting
   actions: